Accessible colour

 • Equity-focused design principles are proactive in working with user groups who are minorities or have special needs to create solutions and form ongoing relationships with those communities.

 You can use one or more of these as part of your design methodology.
-Read this article for more information: Universal, Inclusive and Equity-Focused Design: Why They are Critical for Your Website (link opens in a new tab).
+Read this article for more information: Universal, Inclusive and Equity-Focused Design: Why They are Critical for Your Website.

 What does this mean for accessible colour in art and design?